 Real estate auctions have long been an effective way for investors to get a good deal on property.
 Nowadays, however, this way of acquiring real estate is not only popular among deep-pocketed business people but also among ordinary people searching for a new home at a bargain price.

-Live auctions, which historically took place at local courthouses and other locations chosen by auctioneers, are actively migrating online.
+In the era of digitalization, live auctions, which historically took place at local courthouses and other locations chosen by auctioneers, are actively migrating online.

 New real estate auction solutions help both investors and ordinary homebuyers quickly and painlessly find attractive foreclosed, bank-owned, and short-sale properties and bid on them.